My name is Casper. Welcome to my personal finance blog!

-One of my much older cousin’s saw the ad in the newspaper and thought he recognized the address.
-He phoned my parents who were mortified when they found out what I had done.
-No form of gambling was allowed in the church we attended and my parents were very religious.
+One of my much older cousins saw the ad in the newspaper, thought he recognized the address, and phoned my parents.
+It mortified them.
+No form of gambling was allowed in the church we attended, and my parents were very religious.

 “Study, Get Good Grades, and Find a Real Job!”

-My dad was born in 1924 and my mother in 1930 (she was 39 years old when they had me).
-Growing up in the time of the Great Depression, it was normal for them to be risk-averse.
+My dad was born in 1924, and my mother in 1930 (she was 39 years old when they had me).
+Growing up during the time of the Great Depression, they were risk-averse.

-My dad and mom were both born in poor families.
-My dad was one of five children and my mom was one of eight children.
+My dad and mom were both born into poor families.
+My dad was one of five children, and my mom was one of eight.
 For them finding a good, stable job was the only thing worth pursuing.

 I’ve never been a Straight-A Student.
-I didn’t particularly enjoy studying while I was at school as I knew I would never use most of the subjects later in life.
+I didn’t particularly enjoy studying at school as I knew I would never use most subjects later in life.

 When it was time to decide what career I wanted, the only one that appealed to me was to become a lawyer.
 My decision was probably heavily influenced by the hit series L.A.
-Law – It ran for 8 seasons on NBC from 1986 to 1994.
+Law – which ran for eight seasons on NBC from 1986 to 1994.

-The series made law seem glamorous and exciting – smart, witty attorneys battling it out in the courtroom, making tons of money.
+The series made law seem glamorous and exciting – clever, witty attorneys battling it out in the courtroom, making tons of money.

-While at law school I met my first wife.
-Her family was from Europe and we decided to get married and move to Europe for a couple of years after we graduate.
+While at law school, I met my first wife.
+Her family was from Europe, and we decided to get married and move to Europe for a couple of years after graduating.
 We figured it would be the adventure of a lifetime.